7MinSec/bpatty/README.md

 My response (substitute "microphone" for "documentation project") is [this](https://youtu.be/C_SFevIz1FI?t=14).

 ## How often does BPATTY get updated?
 In my dream situation: every 1-2 weeks.
-In reality: when I get to it.
+In reality: as often as I can make time.

 ## Who are you?
-Hi, I'm [Brian](http://brianjohnson.tv) and I blog/podcast about information security at [7 Minute Security](https://7ms.us).
-I also run [7 Minute Security, LLC](https://7MinSec.com).
+Hi, I'm [Brian](http://brianjohnson.tv) and since 2014 I've published a podcast about information security at [7 Minute Security](https://7ms.us).
+I also do security assessments, pentesting and training at [7 Minute Security, LLC](https://7MinSec.com).

 ## I want to electronically punch you in the neck, or talk more about security!
 Head to the [7MS Slack channel](https://slackpass.io/7minsec) and punch away!

 ## I like what you're doing with this whole 7 Minute Security thing.
 How can I support these efforts?
 Thanks!
-Please consider using [7 Minute Security, LLC](https://7MinSec.com) for your assessment, pentesting and/or training needs!
+Please consider using [7 Minute Security, LLC](https://7MinSec.com/contact) for your assessment, pentesting and/or training needs!